tendermint/fundraising/x/fundraising/spec/04_messages.md

 // MsgPlaceBid defines a SDK message for placing a bid for the auction type MsgPlaceBid struct {
 	AuctionId uint64   // id of the auction
-	Price     sdk.Dec  // increasing bid price is only possible Coin      sdk.Coin // paying amount of coin that the bidder bids }
+	Bidder    string   // the bidder who places a bid for the auction Price     sdk.Dec  // bid price can only be increasing Coin      sdk.Coin // paying amount of coin that the bidder bids }
 ```